The Best Siding for Different Home Types

 Board and Batten Siding

 Board and batten siding traces all the way back to early European barn building, but stayed popular over the centuries that followed.
-Today, you’ll find it on everything from simple historic farmhouses to sweeping alpine chalets.
+You’ll find it on everything from simple historic farmhouses to sweeping alpine chalets here in the US.

 • Vertical panels are more interesting to look at, but also speak to that same rustic appeal.

-• Board and batten can be made from natural wood or fiber cement.
+• Board and batten can be made from either natural wood or fiber cement.

-• Pairs beautifully with natural wood, stone, and other high-end features.
+• It pairs beautifully with natural wood, stone, and other high-end luxury features.

 While it might seem a little ironic, board and batten can actually help farmhouses, ranchers, and other rustic homes feel a little more modern, too.
 Strong vertical lines and monochrome colors create a contemporary feel without totally stripping away warmth and charm.